a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 The initial anxiety and belief that alliteration is just too hard for Nursery was real.

-But the Nursery children had shown the adults that introducing alliteration in nursery is important, super simple and lots of fun!
+But the Nursery children had shown the adults that introducing alliteration in nursery is important, super simple and lots of fun!,

 Nursery Phonics Planning

-It’s an evidence-based, tried and tested prephonics programme that is designed specifically for 2,3 and 4 year olds.
+It’s an award-winning, tried and tested prephonics programme designed specifically for 2,3 and 4 year olds, just like yours.

-Perfect for using before any phonics programme, Super Sounds is uniquely written for a fun and engaging approach to teaching a progression of prephonic skills step by step.
+Perfect for using before every phonics programme, Super Sounds is uniquely written for a fun and engaging approach to teaching a progression of prephonic skills step by step.

 Whether you want fresh ideas as an alternative to Phase 1 Phonics, or you’re new to phonics in nursery and don’t know where to start, Super Sounds is waiting for !